Moving gravitational wave sources at cosmological distances: Impact on the measurement of the Hubble constant: Introduction

 In \sref{sec:crs}, we start revising the effect of an expansion of the universe on the frequency of GWs and the luminosity distance of the source.
-We then study the effect of a source's motion on the frequency and the apparent distance of the source in a static universe in \sref{sec:rrs} to then extend our analysis in \sref{sec:trs} to the case of a moving source in an expanding universe.
-Most remarkable, we find that the apparent distance of a moving source scales with the square of the relativistic redshift, in contrast to the case of cosmological redshift where the distance scales with a linear factor of the redshift.
+We then study the effect of a source's relative velocity on the frequency and the apparent distance of the source in a static universe in \sref{sec:rrs} to then extend our analysis in \sref{sec:trs} to the case of a source moving with a relative velocity on top of the Hubble flow in an expanding universe.
+Most remarkable, we find that the apparent distance for a source with a relative velocity scales with the square of the relativistic redshift, in contrast to the case of cosmological redshift where the distance scales with a linear factor of the redshift.
 In \sref{sec:obs}, we analyze the implication of our results on the estimated chirp mass and distance of the source, where we show that for realistic astrophysical scenarios the estimation error of the two can go up to several percent.
 We, further, discuss the square factor of the relativistic redshift in the apparent distance and show that it can be attributed to a velocity-dependent change in the amplitude of GWs.
-We study the implications of our results for the measurement of the Hubble constant using standard sirens for the case where only the redshift of the EM counterpart is considered and when the velocity of the source is completely ignored.
+We study the implications of our results for the measurement of the Hubble constant using standard sirens for the case where only the redshift of the EM counterpart is considered and when the relative velocity of the source is completely ignored.
 We find that for a typical peculiar velocity of the source the error can already reach 1\,\% for the first case while for the second case the error can go up to several 10\,\% depending on the distance of the source.
 We finalise drawing conclusions in \sref{sec:con}.
 Throughout this paper, unless otherwise indicated, we use geometrical units in which the gravitational constant and the speed of light are equal to one (i.e., $G=c=1$).
 Furthermore, we use bold symbols for three-dimensional spatial vectors and a tilde to mark four-dimensional space-time vectors.